The following is a compilation of Q&A's submitted by enthusiasts and answered by Ed.

 You can order a hard copy through your local dealership or the Chrysler web site.
 Or you can download a PDF file format copy for model year 2004-2008 on the Chrysler web site. f you have an earlier model year PT, download the 2004 version; a good deal of the information is will still be applicable.

 We suggest that you avoid Chilton and Haynes manuals.
 Owners report that they're generally incomplete and or of poor quality when compared with the Chrysler OE service manuals.
-Chrysler service manuals can be order through your local dealer, Chrysler Tech Authority online or Wyckoff Chrysler online.
+Chrysler service manuals can be order through your local dealer or Chrysler Tech Authorityonline.

 OE service guides are also available through the Pit Pass area on the site.
 If you don't find what you need there, as part of the subscription service, we do fulfill all reasonable requests for OE service guide material.